mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

             :param optional: optional mixin?
             :param continue_at: where to continue execution at, either int (offset) or callable with the helper, the branch index, and the instruction index
+            :param inline: when True, will inline the target method
+            :param inline_condition: when True, will inline the condition method

         function change_iterator(